mobilejazz/NibWrapper/README.md

 NibWrapper
 ==========

-Nesting NIBs ni other NIBs has never been that easy.
+Nesting NIBs in other NIBs has never been that easy.

 # How To